HellO

 CV

-I've always been interested in how journalism and education mix, especially in digital environments.
-In teaching, research, and service, I've placed myself at the intersection of media, education, and technology.
+I've always been interested in organizational change and digital transformation, whether in media or education.
+In teaching, research, and service, I've placed myself at the intersection of media, education, and technology, exploring how institutions can adapt to meet contemporary needs of society.

 Academic Appointments